 One fundamental part of any Apple event was the presentation by Steve Jobs.
 Jobs was a maestro in keynote speeches.
-Seeing him on the stage, presenting latest by Apple to journalists and consumers was a treat itself.
+Seeing him on the stage, presenting the latest by Apple to journalists and consumers was a treat itself.
 They say that to become good at what you do, you need to practice and practice hard.
 Steve Jobs, it seems, was a natural.

 Being in the business of storytelling for brands, we loved how Steve Jobs used to orchestrate product launches.
 The iPod, iPhone, iPad, and the Macbook, everything was so wonderfully explained and released that one even if not a fan of Apple would be in awe.
 He used to inspire everyone with informed and entertaining presentations.

 We know firsthand how important it is for corporate storytelling to engage its audiences.
-So for us, Steve Jobs presentation was the perfect case study to learn how to master the art of presentation.
+So for us, Steve Jobs’ presentation was the perfect case study to learn how to master the art of presentation.
 Here’s a list of our findings.

 Summarize your message into one single line

 Carmine Gallo, who heads Gallo Communications Group and has extensively written about Steve Jobs says that Jobs used to rely on his marketing chops by summarizing his product and features into one single line.

 After showing his new phone, for instance, Jobs would look directly into the audience and say boldly, “Apple has reinvented the phone!”
 This would then appear across all formats of media.
 Bloggers and techies will continue to write about the new iPhone using the tagline again and again.
 Though this is indeed viral marketing 101, for Steve Jobs, saying it aloud to the audience at Macworld reinforced his message.

 The rule of three